Going to production with Clerk Deploy

 Now let's see what the wizard can do.

-The process starts with a pre-flight pass over your linked app: it confirms the app is ready to deploy, identifies which OAuth providers need production credentials, and checks for any deployment already in progress.
+clerk deployIt starts with a pre-flight pass over your linked app, confirming the app is ready to deploy, identifying which OAuth providers need production credentials, and checking for any deployment already in progress.

-The first time you run clerk deploy, the wizard walks through the steps below.
-If a production instance already exists but isn't fully configured, it resumes from where it left off.
+On the first run, the wizard walks through the steps below.
+If a production instance already exists but isn't fully configured, it picks up from the next pending step.

 Production domain

-The wizard first asks for your production domain.
-After you confirm, it creates a fresh production instance in your Clerk account and registers your domain to it.
+The wizard begins by asking for your production domain.
+Confirming it creates a fresh production instance in your Clerk account and registers the domain to it.

 CNAME records